astrohart/MFR/MFR.Settings.Configuration.Interfaces/README.md

 ##### Summary

-Gets or sets a value indicating whether this projectFileRenamerConfiguration was specified by the user on the command line.
+Gets or sets a value indicating whether this configuration was specified by the user on the command line.